 Planning Tips: You should also utilize this format to identify the "Middle Performing Regions" where you can grow the business through standard blocking, tackling and solid execution plans.
-Do the same especially for the existing "High Performing Regions".
+Do the same especially for the existing "High Performing Regions."

 These tactical plans need to be very detailed and in text.
 They are three month written plans which are metric-heavy and graphic in detail.
 There is nothing general or fluffy, and the "hope" word is never used.
 These documents are full game plans for each of the high performing regions, and they also include your Key Account Plans for the specific high potential accounts.
-Yes, this is hard work, but in any sales environment and especially in this Covid world of distraction and limited bandwidth on the part of your customers and prospects, this is a battlefield with more direct and indirect competitors than ever before including the reality of the prospect who would rather simply "do nothing!".
-As a result, there's absolutely no allowance for fluffy plans without detail in 2022!
+Yes, this is hard work, but in any sales environment and especially in this 2024 world of both political and geopolitical distractions with limited bandwidth on the part of your customers and prospects, this is a battlefield with more direct and indirect competitors than ever before including the reality of the prospect who would rather simply "do nothing!".
+As a result, there's absolutely no allowance for fluffy plans without detailed detail in 2024!